-Version Date: May 1, 2021 Page 7 of 31 Mitigation: Potential harm is mitigated by various levels of security in place on AEP-C. The system uses Full Disk Encryption to protect Data at Rest.
-Transport Layer Security (TLS) encryption between AEP-C and DHMSM EHR protects Data in Transit Secure File Transfer Protocol (SFTP) is used when transferring call lists.
+Mitigation: Potential harm is mitigated by various levels of security in place on AEP-C. The system uses Full Disk Encryption to protect Data at Rest.
+Transport Layer Security (TLS) encryption between AEP-C and DHMSM EHR protects Data in Transit.
+Secure File Transfer Protocol (SFTP) is used when transferring call lists.
 The process, and all encryption, complies with Federal Information Processing Standards (FIPS) 140-2.
 Access to AEP-C is restricted to personnel with VA Privacy and Information Security Awareness and Rules of Behavior; Privacy; and HIPAA training, certified annually.
 User access the AEP-C desktop with VA Citrix Access Gateway (CAG), providing Multi-Factor Authentication by requiring PIV card authentication.
-AEP-C access requires elevated privileges authenticated by an eToken.
+AEP-C access requires elevated privileges authenticated by an eToken or via PAS2.0.
 The VA restricts data retrieval from AEP-C with CAG; PHI / PII cannot be retrieved by AudioCARE Support Representatives.
 Finally, AEP-C only contains, accesses, and/or processes the minimum necessary data to complete required processing, minimizing PHI / PII at any given time.